 (See also Overview of Paraphilias and Paraphilic Disorders.)

-Voyeurism is form of paraphilia.
-Most people with voyeuristic tendencies do not have voyeuristic disorder.
+Sexual masochism is a form of paraphilia.
+Most people with masochistic tendencies do not have sexual masochism disorder.